Case Study: How One Workflow Fix Recovered 15% More Revenue for a Solo Provider

 The practice used Practice Fusion as their EHR but continued using paper superbills for every patient.
 The workflow looked like this:

-Patient checked in
+Patient checked in.

-Provider completed a paper superbill
+Provider completed a paper superbill.

-Front desk scanned and faxed superbills to billing
+Front desk scanned and faxed superbills to billing.

-Billing waited for faxes to arrive and then processed claims
+Billing waited for faxes to arrive and then processed claims.

 It sounded straightforward — but paper and fax-based workflows hide issues that no one notices until revenue stops adding up.

-The Early Warning Signs
+The Early Warning Signs: Recognizing the Problem

 Within weeks of onboarding, our team noticed that superbills:

-Were not arriving daily
+Were not arriving daily.

-Arrived at unpredictable times
+Arrived at unpredictable times.

-Frequently came in partial, with missing pages
+Frequently came in partial, with missing pages.

-Sometimes never arrived at all
+Sometimes never arrived at all.

 To verify, we cross-checked the provider’s schedule.